From Nuclear Weapons to Cyberwarfare

 - N. Bostrom, Get Ready for the Dawn of Superintelligence, New Scientist, 5 July 2014, pp. 26–27.

-- N. Bostrom, “Past developments and Present Capabilities” and “Paths to Superintelligence,” Chapters 1 and 2 in Superintelligence: Paths, Dangers, Strategies, Oxford University Press, 2014.
+- N. Bostrom, “Past developments and Present Capabilities,” Chapter 1 in Superintelligence: Paths, Dangers, Strategies, Oxford University Press, 2014.
 (BB)

 - Good Kill, directed by Andrew Niccol, 102 minutes, 2014.
 (BB)